Fishwrap Image Contract

 /cfg/your-script.py

 This is how Daily Clamour runs its publish_about.py glue script.
-The library surface inside the image (e.g., from fishwrap.db.repository import ...) is not part of the public contract — it may change between minor versions.
+In addition to the standard library, downstream scripts may rely on jinja2 being importable inside the image — see §7 for the full list of runtime guarantees.
+The library surface of fishwrap itself (e.g., from fishwrap.db.repository import ...) is not part of the public contract — it may change between minor versions.
 If you find yourself relying on a specific internal API, file an issue: that is a signal we should be exposing a CLI for it instead.

 5. Versioning Policy